-Funding needs Potential sources of funding and expertise Fire prevention, safety and Local government, insurance agencies, NGOs, protection especially community CBOs, donor agencies, private sector, etc fire risk reduction Education and training All spheres of government, academic institutions, research organisations, SETAs, etc Procurement of capital equipment All spheres of government Building of fire stations All spheres of government Firefighting operations Local government, user pay principle (where user can pay) Donor funding will be integrated with local funding strategies and managed in terms of national policies for the sector as a whole
+Funding needs Potential sources of funding and expertise Fire provention sefety and protection Local government incurance agencies NCOs CDOs denor Fire prevention, safety and protection especially community fire risk agencies, private sector, etc reduction Education and training All spheres of government, academic institutions, research organisations, SETAs, etc Procurement of capital equipment All spheres of government Building of fire stations All spheres of government Firefighting operations Local government, user pay principle (where user can pay) Firefighting operations in insured Insurance companies buildings/ facilities Donor funding will be integrated with local funding strategies and managed in terms of national policies for the sector as a whole

 As highlighted in preceding paragraphs, the role of the fire service has evolved to a point where the fire service responds to thousands of non-fire incidents.
 While this expansion of the role of fire service is understandable owing to the fact that the function has acquired a wide and sophisticated range of equipment to enable it to respond to such incidents, the funding has not increased concomitantly.
-Amongst this non-fire incidents is the safe extraction/ rescue of road accident victims to which the fire service expends substantial resources.
+Amongst these non-fire incidents is the safe extraction/ rescue of road accident victims to which the fire service expends substantial resources.
 It is therefore important that in developing a funding model, all possible sources of funding from sectors that benefit from the work undertaken by fire service are considered.
 In the final analysis, the provision of funding for fire services must be located within the broader context of funding local government functions in the country.